picture: Frank Hanswijk

 Experiment, Test, Develop

-The IABR Atelier Rotterdam: Energy Transition is a collaboration between the IABR and the City of Rotterdam (Urban Planning Department and Resilient Rotterdam).
+The IABR Atelier Rotterdam: Energy Transition is a collaboration between the IABR, the City of Rotterdam (Urban Planning Department and Resilient Rotterdam) and the Port of Rotterdam Authority.